 Typically, fines are levied by the PRA and FCA against firms for violations.
 Discounts are ordinarily applied where firms cooperate with the regulators and for early settlement.
-In the 2017, the FCA imposed fines of approximately \pounds 229 million, including a fine of \pounds 163 million levied against Deutsche Bank AG for anti-money laundering controls failings during the period between 1 January 2012 and 31 December 2015.
+In 2018, the FCA imposed fines of approximately £60.5 million, including a fine of £32.8 million levied against Santander UK plc for governance breaches and the unfair treatment of customers in relation to serious failings in its probate and bereavement process.